jonnor/ESC-CNN-microcontroller/report/report.md

 \label{table:results}
 \end{table}

-The Baseline model gets 72.3% mean accuracy.
-This is the same level as SB-CNN and PiczakCNN without data-augmentation (73%)[@SB-CNN], but significantly below the 79% of SB-CNN and LD-CNN with data-augmentation.
-As expected, the Baseline uses more CPU than our requirements.

-The Strided model is outside the desirable range.

-Strided-DS with 70.9% mean accuracy is able to get quite close close the baseline performance, despite having $10185/477 = 21x$ fewer multiply-add operations (MACC).
-The practical efficiency gain in CPU usage is however only $971/81 = 12x$.

 \begin{figure}[h]
 \centering
 \includegraphics[width=1.0\textwidth]{./results/models_efficiency.png}
 \caption[Accuracy versus compute of different models]{Accuracy versus compute of different models.
 Variations of the same model family have the same color.
 Strided- has been shortened to S- for readability.}
-\label{figure:demo}
+\label{figure:model-efficiency}
 \end{figure}

+As seen in Table \ref{table:results} and Figure \ref{figure:models-accuracy}
+the Baseline model gets 72.3% mean accuracy.
+This is the same level as SB-CNN and PiczakCNN without data-augmentation (73%)[@SB-CNN], but significantly below the 79% of SB-CNN and LD-CNN with data-augmentation.
+As expected, the Baseline uses more CPU than our requirements with 971 ms classification time per 730 ms analysis window.

+Stride-DS with 70.9% mean accuracy is able to get quite close close the baseline performance, despite having (from Table \ref{table:models}) $10185/477 = 21x$ fewer multiply-add operations (MACC).
+The practical efficiency gain in CPU usage is however only $971/81 = 12x$.

+Stride-BTLN-DS and Stride-Effnet performed very poorly in comparison.
+This can be most clearly seen from Figure \ref{figure:model-efficiency}.
+Despite almost the same computational requirements as Stride-DS-24, they had accuracy scores that were 6.1 and 10.2 percentage points lower, respectively.

 `FIXME: change confusion matrix color scale to show nuances in 0-20% range`

 `TODO: plot MAC versus compute time`

-## Error analysis

 ![Confusion matrix on Urbansound8k](./results/confusion_test.png){ height=30% }